Introduction to LangChain Framework

 Basic Development Process

-This section will demonstrate how to use LangChain and clickzetta-sqlalchemy together to implement a simple application that queries a Lakehouse and displays the results.
+This section will demonstrate, through an example, how to use LangChain and clickzetta-sqlalchemy together to implement a simple application that queries a Lakehouse and displays the results.

 Environment Preparation